Adeoye100/Adeoye100/README.md

-👋 Hello,I’m Adeoye Opeyemi also known as **Adeoye100**

-💡 I focus on web design and smart software that solves problems and meet the taste of my audience.
+👋 Hello, I’m Adeoye Opeyemi, also known as **Adeoye100**, I focus on web design and smart software that solves problems and meets the tastes of my audience.

-🌍 I learn daily, grow in tech, and build my path as a software engineer
+I'm learning daily, growing in tech, and building my path as a software engineer.

-🛠️ I enjoy fixing bugs, starting projects from scratch, and tackling real challenges with code
+I enjoy the pain of fixing bugs, building projects from scratch or existing ones, and tackling real challenges with code.

-📬 Contact me
+ Contact me @:
-📧 adeoyeopeyemi951@gmail.com
+ ✉ adeoyeopeyemi951@gmail.com
-📞 (+234) 812 406 8599
+ ✆ (+234) 812 406 8599
-💬 Chat on WhatsApp
+ Chat on WhatsApp

-⚡ My drive is simple Create.
-Innovate.
-Inspire through
+My drive is simple: Create.
+Learn.
+Inspire

 ---
 <!---